 Your most important piece of equipment is your brain

 Nowadays, sophisticated cameras offer many options.
 We are dazzled by artificial intelligence-based metering, exposure focusing, and autofocus.
-We have long-reaching zoom lenses, face recognition, fast burst rates and seemingly infinite image storage on cards that have so much space our “shots left” readouts say 999 because they don’t have enough digits to reflect our 16MB cards’ capacity.
-We have image sharing web sites with millions of photos, and tens of thousands of new images added daily.
+We have long-reaching zoom lenses, face recognition, fast burst rates and seemingly infinite image storage on cards that have so much space our “shots left” readouts say 999 because they don’t have enough digits to reflect our 32MB cards’ capacity.
+We have image sharing web sites and social media that hold billions of photos, with millions of new images uploaded daily.

 What piece of equipment did HCB use that we don’t use enough?

 Nothing beats using your noggin: Your camera can’t make make compositional decisions, such as tilting the camera to create dynamic diagonal lines, no matter how simple or sophisticated it is.

 In these days of technical marvels, we tend to forget to use our brains.
 A camera can’t compose, see how colors, light and shape interact, and yet we rely on its sophistication to “take great pictures” for us when all it is capable of doing is making a technically correct exposure.
 It’s up to us to modify exposure to fit a mood or situation, find a good place for the camera relative to the subject, and decide what to include within the frame, and what to leave out.
 So whether you’re using the latest DSLR, MILC, a smart phone, or an old all-manual film camera, don’t forget that the most valuable piece of equipment you own is sitting there, right between your ears.
 Use it wisely.